xwero/idable-queries-core/README.md

 ### buildAliasMap

-This function gives full control over the creation of a `Map` instance.
+This function allows full control over the creation of a `Map` instance.
 The data needs to be an associate array.
-A `Map` has `Identifier` instances as keys, which makes it less likely to make typos when accessing the data.

 used by `buildAliasMapCollection`